Habitat: Wet Tropics rainforest in tropical North Queensland, melaleuca swamps and mangrove forests

 Southern cassowaries feed mostly on fallen fruits, but they are also omnivores and will eat anything from snails to fungi to small dead mammals.

-They usually feed alone, and within their own territory.
+They usually feed alone and within their own territory.
 The meeting of two males can result in a standoff where both birds will rumble and fluff their feathers until one steps away.
-Males will always give ways to females however, as the female is dominant.
+Males will always give way to females, as females are often considered dominant.

 This is also true during the breeding season, which runs from June to October.
 The female cassowary selects a male to breed with, then lays a clutch of about four large green eggs.
 The male is then left in charge of incubation and chick-rearing duties.

-When the chicks know where to find what they need, they leave (or are chased out) to find territories of their own.
+When the chicks know where to find what they need, they leave (or are chased out) to establish their own territories.

 • Amount 1